tliron/prudence/README.md

   [Here's](https://github.com/tliron/prudence/tree/main/examples/go) an example in pure Go.)
 * Additionally supports extensible [JavaScript Templates (JST)](jst/README.md) for generating HTML pages by combining design and programming.
+* Prudence is fun.
+Through rigorous benchmarks conducted in our good-times laboratory we found Prudence to be a zillion times more fun than products from leading brand names.